Whey bread: my new favorite

 What is whey?

 For those who don’t know what whey is, it’s a by-product of the yogurt-making process.
 Once the milk is curdled and the yogurt is set, the yogurt is strained to get a creamier texture or Greek-style yogurt.
 The leftover liquid is known as whey or yogurt whey.
-It’s yellowish and it can be a clear or a bit cloudy, it has a milky smell and it’s acidic.
+It’s yellowish and it can be clear or a bit cloudy, it has a milky smell and it’s acidic.
 If you want to know more about the composition check this scientific article.

 This whey is not the same whey protein powder has, they’re called the same, but they’re different.
 Protein whey is also known as “sweet whey”.

 When I make yogurt I make 2 liters at a time; There’s a lot of whey in 2 liters of yogurt!
 I didn’t want to throw it away before I at least tried to do something with it.
 I also know whey is a huge problem in the dairy industry.
 It’s a by-product that pretty much goes to waste and it really poses an environmental problem.
 You can’t just throw it away because it has a lot of microorganisms and nutrients for other microorganisms that can lead to algae growth.
-The low ph can acidify the surroundings and thus affect the ecosystem where it’s dumped.
+The low pH can acidify the surroundings and thus affect the ecosystem where it’s dumped.
 It’s a big no-no.

 Many researchers are looking into possible uses for whey in an attempt to relieve the industry from this problem and to minimize environmentally dangerous practices.
-Believe it or not but the Greek yogurt industry creates billions (billions with a b!!) of liters of whey.
+Believe it or not, the Greek yogurt industry creates billions (billions with a b!!) of liters of whey.
 This article explains it very well, it’s an interesting read if you’d like to know more about this issue.

 But we, bakers of the world, home cooks, kitchen creatives, zero waste enthusiasts… always find a use for everything!
 So, to your question “Can you make bread with whey?”
 The answer is YES, YOU CAN!
 And whey bread is actually now one of my favorite things to bake!